HugoBlox/hugo-blox-builder/.github/contributing.md

 ### Contribute a template

-Consider forking a bare-bones template such as [Hello Starter](https://github.com/wowchemy/starter-hello-world) on GitHub and building up your own template using the Wowchemy Hugo Module.
+Consider duplicating a bare-bones template, such as the [Minimal](https://github.com/wowchemy/wowchemy-hugo-themes/tree/main/starters/minimal) folder, and building up your own template using the Wowchemy Hugo Module.
 Reach out on the **Contributing** channel in Discord to submit your template.

 ### Contribute to the Publication importer